maschkef/little-linux-helper/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache License 2.0.
 For more information, see the `LICENSE` file in the project root directory.

+Third-party dependencies and their licenses are documented in `THIRD_PARTY_LICENSES.md`.

 <details>
 <summary>❗ Known Issues and Limitations</summary>